This interdisciplinary project has been set up to investigate the questions:

 Well-being in the workplace and the Alexander Technique

-This is an ongoing project offering practical sessions on how the Alexander Technique can help both in the workplace and in life generally.
-In autumn 2018:
+This is project offers practical sessions on how the Alexander Technique can help both in the workplace and in life generally.
+Since 2018:

-- Taster sessions were run for staff in Academic Services and for all staff during the well-being week
+- Taster sessions were run for staff in Academic Services and for all staff during well-being weeks 2018 and 2019

-- Victoria and Rose were invited to run workshops at the Macmillan Professionals conference for staff working within cancer care
+- Victoria and Rose ran workshops at the Macmillan Professionals conference for staff working within cancer care in 2018

 - Current co-authored monograph project: Performance and Being: Explorations on philosophy, science and practice for actors, dancers and teachers